isc-projects/kea/doc/guide/netconf.rst

 The only currently supported models are ``kea-dhcp4-server`` and ``kea-dhcp6-server``.
-There is partial support for ``ietf-dhcpv6-server``, but the primary focus of testing was on Kea DHCP servers.
+There is partial support for ``ietf-dhcpv6-server``, but the primary focus of testing has been on Kea DHCP servers.
 Several other models (``kea-dhcp-ddns`` and ``kea-ctrl-agent``) are currently not supported.